 At Staffordshire University this is 0%.
-Whilst this is positive, particularly when compared to the HE sector at 14.3% (ONS data, 2016-17), if we remove the hourly paid part-time staff from our calculation the median gender pay gap is 9.23% which is still lower than the sector average at
+Whilst this is positive, particularly when compared to the HE Sector at 14.3% (ONS data, 2016-17)

 WHAT DOES OUR GENDER PAY GAP DATA TELL US

 This data shows that our gender pay gap is the result of us having more women than men in roles in the lower grades of the pay structure.
 Where both men and women appear in the same pay grade, we know they are being paid equally because of our equal pay audits and job evaluation scheme.
 Therefore, we need to work on the mix of our male and female staff within the different grades within the University.